-Public Benefit Corporation
+Delaware Public Benefit Corporation

-In addition to our Certified B Corporation status, and as a demonstration of our long-term commitment to our mission to bring ethical food to the table by coordinating a network of family farms to operate with a well-defined set of organic agricultural practices that includes the humane treatment of farm animals as a central tenet, we elected in October 2017 to be treated as a public benefit corporation under Delaware law.
+In addition to our Certified B Corporation status, and as a demonstration of our long-term commitment to our mission to bring ethical food to the table by coordinating a network of family farms to operate with a well-defined set of agricultural practices that includes the humane treatment of farm animals as a central tenet, we elected in October 2017 to be treated as a public benefit corporation under Delaware law.

-Under Delaware law, a public benefit corporation is required to identify in its certificate of incorporation the public benefit or benefits it will promote and its directors have a duty to manage the affairs of the corporation in a manner that balances the pecuniary interests of the corporation's stockholders, the best interests of those materially affected by the corporation's conduct, and the specific public benefit or public benefit identified in the public benefit corporation's certificate of incorporation.
+Under Delaware law, a public benefit corporation is required to identify in its certificate of incorporation the public benefit or benefits it will promote and its directors have a duty to manage the affairs of the corporation in a manner that balances the pecuniary interests of the corporation's stockholders, the best interests of those materially affected by the corporation's conduct, and the specific public benefit or public benefits identified in the public benefit corporation's certificate of incorporation.
 Public benefit corporations organized in Delaware are also required to assess their benefit performance internally and to disclose to stockholders at least biennially a report detailing their success in meeting their benefit objectives.
+Our previous biennial report can be found in our definitive proxy statement filed with the SEC on April 25, 2022.